 Admissions to all of our undergraduate programs are handled through the University.
-Please follow the admission process and checklist as outlined by the Boise State Admissions.
+Please follow the admission process as outlined by the Boise State Admissions.
 For questions specific to our department contact our primary undergraduate advisor Dr. Karen Viskupic (firstname.lastname@example.org).

 Acceptance into our graduate programs is a two-part process.
 First, a student must be accepted by the Graduate College.
 Second, a student must be accepted by the department.
 Departmental acceptance to our thesis-based degrees requires a faculty member to agree to serve as a thesis advisor.
 Accordingly, we strongly advise applicants to contact faculty members conducting research in their areas of interest.

-All application materials must be submitted online through the Graduate College’s application.
+All application materials must be submitted online through for the Graduate College’s application.
 As part of the online application, you should be prepared to provide the following:

 - A Letter of Intent.
 Outline your background, preparation, and interests in the program you chose.
 Also discuss your career goals and plans, including what you would like to study – generally or specifically – the names of 1 to 3 departmental faculty members you would like to study under while in the program, and how the research of that/those faculty meshes with your interests.
 Note that, while you are not required to do so, contacting the faculty and discussing your plans before applying is strongly encouraged.

 - Resumé.
 List your educational training, any awards, publications, poster presentations, and grant applications – either awarded or not.

 - Writing Sample.
 Please provide a sample of your scientific writing, such as a publication, technical document, scientific abstract, or prior coursework submission.
 If you have a pdf copy of a poster presentation from an organized research meeting, you may submit that.